-As regards malaria, we have had a long record of success and failure and each intervention has been thwarted by new problems and plagued by recrudescence.
-At present India has a large manpower fully aware of all aspects of malaria about often low in motivation.
+37. As regards malaria, we have had a long record of success and failure and each intervention has been thwarted by new problems and plagued by recrudescence.
+At present India has a large manpower fully aware of all aspects of malaria but often low in motivation.
 It can be transformed into a large-scale work force for awareness generation, tests and distribution of medicine.
-In spite of past successes, there is evidence of reemergence with focal attacks of malaria with the virulent falciparum variety especially m tribal areas.
-Priority thal area malaria stands fully funded by the center.

-About 2 millioncases of malaria are recorded allover India every year with seasonal high incidence local failures of control.
+In spite of past successes, there is evidence of reemergence with focal attacks of malaria with the virulent falciparum variety especially in tribal areas.
+Priority to tribal area malaria stands fully funded by the center.
+About 2 million cases of malaria are recorded all over India every year with seasonal high incidence local failures of control.
 Drug resistance in humans and insecticide resistant strains of mosquitoes present a significant problem.
-But there is a window of opportunity I respect ofDDT sensitive areas in eastern India where even now malaria incidence can be brought down by about 50% within a decade and be beneficial for control of kalazaar and JE.
+But there is a window of opportunity in respect of DDT sensitive areas in eastern India where even now malaria incidence can be brought down by about 50% within a decade and be beneficial for control of kalazaar and JE.
 There is growing interest and community awareness of biological methods of control of mosquito growth.
-Unfortunately diligent ground level public health work is in grave disarray n these areas but can be improved by better supervision greater use of panchayatraj institutions and buildings on modest demonstrated successes.
-As regards a vaccine, there seems t be no sufficient incentive for international R&D to focus on a relatively lower priority or research.
+Unfortunately diligent ground level public health work is in grave disarray in these areas but can be improved by better supervision greater use of panchayatraj institutions and building on modest demonstrated successes.
+As regards a vaccine, there seems to be no sufficient incentive for international R&D to focus on a relatively of research.
 Roll back malaria programmes of the WHO are more likely to concentrate on Africa whose profile of malaria is not similar to ours.
 The search for a vaccine continues but has little likelihood of immediate success.

-In spite of various difficulties, if the restructuring of the malaria work force and the strengthening of health infrastructure takes place, one can expect that the incidence can be i educe by a third or even upto half in the next decade or so.
-For this it is necessary that routine tasks like timely spraying and logistics for taking blood slides testing and their analysis and organic methods of reducing mosquito spread etc. Are down staged to community level and penormed under supervision throLigh panchayais with comaiLiniLy participation public education and local monitoring.
-Malaria can certainly be reduced by a third even upto a half in ten years, and there is a prospect of near freedom from malaria for most of the country by 2020.
+In spite of various difficulties, if the restructuring of the malaria work force and the strengthening of health infrastructure takes place, one can expect that the incidence can be reduced by a third or even upto half in the next decade or so.
+For this it is necessary that routine tasks like timely spraying and logistics for taking blood slides testing and their analysis and organic methods of reducing mosquito spread etc. are down staged to community level and performed under supervision through panchayats with community participation public education and local monitoring.
+Malaria can certainly be reduced by a third even upto a half in ten years, and there is a prospect of near freedom from malaria for most of the country by 2025.